 What to Look for When Choosing a Steam Juicer

 Most stainless steel juicers come in the 11-quart size, but there are some (see the Vineyard examples below) that are 8 quarts.
-If you have room, I suggest the 11 quarts size, just because you can make larger quantities of juice. but if you have a small kitchen, or live in a small apartment and don't have a lot of space, the smaller one should work just as well.
+If you have room, I suggest the large capacity 11 quarts size, just because you can make larger quantities of juice.
+But if you have a small kitchen, or live in a small apartment and don't have a lot of space, the smaller one should work just as well.

 There are aluminum and stainless steel steam juicers.